 This provides context to consider building capacity in the primary health sector.
 To date, GCPHN has facilitated a number of activities as guided by the Commonwealth.
-Specifically, GCPHN provides support to general practice in a tiered approach, reflected by four levels.
-Demonstrated in Figure 1 below, these levels of practice support range from low level assistance (Tier 1) to high level practice activity (Tier 4).
+Specifically, GCPHN provides support to general practice in a tiered approach, reflected by three levels.